What is the glycemic index?

 - Low glycemic index foods are 55 or lower

-A food with a high glycemic index raises blood sugars more than a food with a medium or low glycemic index.
-That’s why it’s important – especially for people with diabetes – to choose medium or low glycemic index foods more often than high glycemic index ones.
+It’s important – especially for people with diabetes – to choose medium or low glycemic index foods more often than high glycemic index ones.

 What are 10 low glycemic fruits that are good for my diabetes?

 Here are fruit options with a ‘low’ glycemic index (arranged alphabetically):

 In addition to providing a satisfying crunch, there’s a reason why apples are one of Canadians’ favourite fruits.
 A single medium-sized apple (eaten with the peel on) provides about 20% of your daily fibre needs.
 Fibre helps you feel full for longer, and also helps lower blood sugar levels and improve the function of the digestive system.
 Additionally, apples are a great source of vitamin C.

 Bananas are one of the most widely consumed fruits in the world, for good reason.
 They’re an easy snack on-the-go, and they’re also rich in fibre, potassium, vitamins A and C, and magnesium.
 It is also believed that bananas may help lower blood pressure and reduce the risks of cancer and asthma.

 Here is a wonderful, healthy date and banana snack that you can take on the go!

 Cantaloupes are an excellent source of vitamins C and A. Vitamin A helps your eyes stay healthy and your eyesight stay sharp.
 Cantaloupes also contain a host of B vitamins – including B1, B3, B6 and folate.
 They are also good sources of vitamin K, potassium and magnesium.